Phone: 803.593.7100, Ext. 33049#

 Degrees and Certifications:

-M.T.S. (candidate), Liberty University (Rawlings Divinity School) B.S.
+M.A.
+Theological Studies, Liberty University B.S.
 Management/Finance, Park University A.A.
-General Studies, Pensacola Junior (State) College Naval Science Instructor Certificate
+General Studies, Pensacola Junior (State) College Naval Science Instructor Certificate Navy Master Training Specialist (BUMED)

 Chief Lee Self

 Chief Self is originally from Birmingham, Alabama, and has been the Naval Science Instructor at Midland Valley High School since 2012.
-He teaches first year Naval Science and coaches the NJROTC drill team, color guard, and orienteering team.
+He teaches first year Naval Science and coaches the NJROTC rifle, academic, and orienteering teams.
 He retired from the Navy in October of 2011 as a Chief Hospital Corpsman with twenty-three and a half years of Naval service.
 As a Corpsman, Chief Self served as an Aviation Medical Technician, Aerospace Physiology Instructor, and Aviation Water Survival Instructor.
-He has served at Navy and Army hospitals (Oakland and Presidio San Francisco), aircraft carriers (Saratoga and Enterprise), Aviation Survival Training Centers (NAS Pensacola and MCAS Cherry Point), Second Marine Aircraft Wing of the U.S. Marine Corps (MCAS Cherry Point), and the Department of Defense Medical Examination Review Board (DoDMERB) at the U.S. Air Force Academy in Colorado Springs, Colorado.
+He has served at Navy and Army hospitals (Naval Hospital Oakland and Letterman Army Medical Center, Presidio of San Francisco), aircraft carriers (Saratoga and Enterprise), Aviation Survival Training Centers (NAS Pensacola and MCAS Cherry Point), Second Marine Aircraft Wing of the U.S. Marine Corps (MCAS Cherry Point), and the Department of Defense Medical Examination Review Board (DoDMERB) at the U.S. Air Force Academy in Colorado Springs, Colorado.

-He has taught or led young people in various capacities for over twenty-five years: Young Marines, church youth groups, Sunday School, and an elementary school mentorship program.
+He has taught or led young people in various capacities since 1991: Young Marines, church youth groups, Sunday School, and an elementary school mentorship program in Pensacola, Florida.
 Chief Self also served as the Cadre Sergeant Major for Chamberlain-Hunt Academy in Port Gibson, Mississippi for the 2011-2012 school year.

-He holds the following Naval qualifications: Enlisted Fleet Marine Force Warfare Specialist (2005), Enlisted Air Warfare Specialist (1994), and Master Training Specialist (1999).
+He holds the following Naval qualifications: Enlisted Fleet Marine Force Warfare Specialist (Air Combat Element), 2005; Enlisted Air Warfare Specialist, 1994; and Master Training Specialist, 1999.
 He has been married to Sheila since 1989 and they have four grown children.

-Curriculum Vitae: Rawlings School of Divinity, Liberty University (Master of Theological Studies candidate); Park University (B.S.
-Management/Finance, 2002); Pensacola Junior College (A.A.
-General Studies, 1999); Field Medical Service School (FMTB Camp Lejeune, 2004); Naval Aviation Water Survival Instructor School (NSTI Pensacola, 2001); Naval Aerospace Physiology Technician/Naval Instructor School (NOMI Pensacola, 1996); Naval Aerospace Medical Technician School (NAOMI Pensacola, 1993); Neuropsychiatric Technician School (NSHS San Diego/Ft Sam Houston, 1989); Naval Hospital Corpsman "A" School (Great Lakes, Illinois, 1988), Navy Recruit Training Command (Great Lakes, Illinois, 1988); Briarwood Christian High School (Birmingham, Alabama, 1986)
+Curriculum Vitae: Master of Theological Studies, 2019 (Rawlings School of Divinity, Liberty University); B.S.
+Management/Finance, 2002 (Park University); A.A.
+General Studies, 1999 (Pensacola Junior [now State] College); Field Medical Service School (FMTB Camp Lejeune, 2004); Naval Aviation Water Survival Instructor School (NSTI Pensacola, 2001); Naval Aerospace Physiology Technician/Naval Instructor School (NOMI Pensacola, 1996); Naval Aerospace Medical Technician School (NAOMI Pensacola, 1993); Neuropsychiatric Technician School (NSHS San Diego/Ft Sam Houston, 1989); Naval Hospital Corpsman "A" School (Great Lakes, Illinois, 1988), Navy Recruit Training Command (Great Lakes, Illinois, 1988); Briarwood Christian High School (Birmingham, Alabama, 1986)